 If you’re not a big sports fan, but like the team atmosphere, look for sports like broom hockey, ultimate Frisbee, flag football, dodge ball or dance club, all of which will help you stay active all year long.

 Take a Healthy Elective

-Most schools offer electives that are not only fun and allow you to earn class credits, but help you stay healthy and fit too.
+Most schools offer electives that are not only fun and allow you to earn class credits but help you stay healthy and fit too.
 While electives differ from school to school, I remember being able to take boxing.
 I signed up with my friends and we had a blast working out together twice a week.

-If your school has a rock climbing while, for example, you may be able to take a rock climbing class.
+If your school has a rock climbing wall, for example, you may be able to take a rock climbing class.
 This sport, which was the second most popular indoor hobby of 2016, is perfect for year-round fitness.
 In the winter, you can climb inside, and in the summer you can head out to test your skills on boulders.
 You’ll build strength all over and feel awesome climbing all the way to the top.